MananKanani5/blogit/README.md

 ## Future Updates

-1. Comment functionality for blog posts.
+1. Comment and Rating functionality for blog posts.
 2. Additional features like read time estimation and a progress bar for blog posts.

 ## Author